Def Leppard (1977-present): a NWOBHM band from Sheffield, UK.

 In October 2009 Def Leppard cancelled the last 23 shows of the 2009 North American tour for "unforeseen personal matters, as the reason.
 At the time, the band also deflected rumors about a breakup, saying, We're not splitting.
 Not at all.
 We often joke, what else would we do?
 You just can't imagine doing anything else".

 Their first live album was released in the summer of 2011 called Mirror Ball - Live & More, a two-disc opus with three new studio tracks.
-Their self-titled followed in 2015.
+Their self-titled followed in 2015, along with the live EP, Live At Abbey Road Studios (2018).

 They became known as a band that has managed to stay alive in the NWOBHM field with a more pop sound than hard rock by combining the raw power of metal with a pop emphasis on melody, catchy hooks and vocal harmonies that, particularly later on, contrasted sharply with harsher contemporary metal and punk rock bands.